Understanding Transformer Taps and Voltage Adjustment

 How does a de-energized tap changer differ from an on-load tap changer (OLTC)?

-A de-energized tap changer (DETC) requires the electrical transformer to be completely powered off before an adjustment can be made.
+A de-energized tap changer (DETC) requires the electrical transformer to be completely de-energized before an adjustment can be made.
 An on-load tap changer (OLTC) allows for adjustments to be made while the transformer is energized and supplying a load, which is essential for applications requiring continuous power and frequent voltage regulation.

 What is the relationship between turns ratio and tap settings?